Pack leads Miami against UCF after 23-point game - WTOP News

 Orlando, Florida; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Miami visits the UCF Knights after Nijel Pack scored 23 points in Miami’s 79-56 win over the Saint Francis (BKN) Terriers.
+BOTTOM LINE: Miami visits the UCF Knights after Nijel Pack scored 23 points in Miami’s 79-56 victory against the Saint Francis (BKN) Terriers.

-The Knights are 3-1 on their home court.
-UCF averages 71.0 points and has outscored opponents by 12.5 points per game.
+The Knights have gone 3-1 at home.
+UCF scores 71.0 points and has outscored opponents by 12.5 points per game.

-The Hurricanes have gone 0-0 away from home.
-Miami averages 10.5 turnovers per game and is 4- when committing fewer turnovers than opponents.
+The Hurricanes are 0-0 on the road.
+Miami is 4-1 against opponents with a winning record.

-TOP PERFORMERS: Taylor Hendricks averages 1.8 made 3-pointers per game for the Knights, scoring 15.8 points while shooting 37.9% from beyond the arc.
+TOP PERFORMERS: Taylor Hendricks is shooting 37.9% from beyond the arc with 1.8 made 3-pointers per game for the Knights, while averaging 15.8 points, 7.2 rebounds and 1.8 blocks.
 CJ Kelly is shooting 33.9% and averaging 11.7 points for UCF.

-Pack averages 1.8 made 3-pointers per game for the Hurricanes, scoring 12.5 points while shooting 33.3% from beyond the arc.
-Isaiah Wong is averaging 14.3 points, 3.8 assists and 2.3 steals for Miami.
+Isaiah Wong is averaging 14.3 points, 3.8 assists and 2.3 steals for the Hurricanes.
+Norchad Omier is averaging 14 points, 10.2 rebounds and 1.7 steals for Miami.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.